Hibaspec7/Hangman/README.md

-this is my game repo
+# This is my game repo